 Where is the Gospel?

 Jesus says to his disciples, “You have been given the secret of the Kingdom of God” (Mark 4:11).
-While the Pharisees slowly hardened their hearts to the message of Jesus, the disciples were gifted understanding.
-Jesus gave them the ability to see through opposition to the hidden truth in the message of the Kingdom.
-Life comes through death.
+While the Pharisees hardened their hearts, the disciples were gifted eyes to see that life comes through death.

 See for Yourself